 God frequently bypasses the firstborn, selecting for His purposes another sibling.
 Jacob selected Joseph's second son, Ephraim, to receive the blessing.

-Character has been defined as "what you do in the dark."
-It is what you are when no one else can see you.
-Mike Ford uses the story of Joseph in Potiphar's house to extract some lessons about character.
+Character has been defined as what you are when no one else can see you.
+The story of Joseph in Potiphar's house teaches us lessons about character.

 No one has felt more rejection than Jesus Christ.
 He was rejected by those of His hometown, and His own physical brothers rejected Him because they did not believe.